 Tacoma Art Museum opened at its current location on May 3, 2003, when it moved from a former bank building that was built in 1920.
 Designed by Antoine Predock and nearly twice the size of its previous location, the $22-million structure allowed TAM to exhibit far more of its permanent collection.
 In designing the building, Predock drew inspiration from the region’s light, its relationship to the water, the neighborhood’s industrial history and character, Mount Rainier, the Thea Foss Waterway, and the surrounding structures in what is now known as the Museum District.

 In November 2014, an additional $15.5-million building project designed by Olson Kundig Architects added approximately 16,000 square feet.
 The new wing doubled TAM’s gallery space.
 Tom Kundig’s design references railroad boxcars, Native American long houses, the barn structures of the rural Northwest, and further reflects the history of its particular location in Tacoma.
 The new wing showcases the Haub Family Collection of Western American Art, and the additional gallery space further enables the museum to fully explore the art history of the West while integrating its Western and Northwest collections.

-Celebrating 81 years; it’s an exciting time to be a part of the Tacoma Art Museum family!
+It’s an exciting time to be a part of the Tacoma Art Museum family!